wcchin/pyreveal/slide_dir/test_watchdog.md

 ---down
 ---data-background="#FFF"

-this is a slide with white background
+this is a slide with white backgroundddddd

 ---right